What You Need To Know Before Buying a Used Cayenne

 If your considering a Cayenne with the PCCB option fitted, it’s absolutely essential to have a professional opinion of the mileage remaining on the brakes.

-The PCCB or ceramic brake setup was a factory fitted option for the Cayenne and generally seen on the S, Turbo and GTS models.
+The PCCB or ceramic brake setup was a factory fitted option for the Cayenne and is generally seen on the S, Turbo and GTS models.
 Porsche Ceramic Composite Brakes (PCCB) use cross-drilled, carbon fiber reinforced ceramic discs with special composite pads.
 They produce amazing stopping power and are 50% lighter than a standard brake a setup.
 They also have a considerably longer life than their standard counterparts.
 However, the expected life of the PCC brakes does not always play out in reality.

-The V6 Cayenne will develop a vacuum leak and set a check engine light.
+The V6 Cayenne for example, will develop a vacuum leak and set a check engine light.
 There can be many causes, but one of the most common is the failure in the PCV system.
-A failed diaphragm in the oil separator on the valve cover allows unmetered air to enter the intake system and cause the engine to run lean.
+A failed diaphragm in the oil separator on the valve cover, allows unmetered air to enter the intake system and cause the engine to run lean.
 This fault may not return to be indicated on the dashboard as a CEL for a number of drive cycles.

 The separator is built into the valve cover and cannot be replaced individually, so the repair requires the replacement of the whole valve cover assembly.
 Not an over expensive job as the engine and valve cover come from VW, but something to be aware of before you buy.